Drugmakers cut prices in half to secure access to China market

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

 Glaxo drugs Benlysta and Volibris, which treat lupus and high-blood pressure in the lungs, respectively, made the list.
-Other top-of-the-line therapies from multinationals were a diabetes drug from Novo Nordisk, medicine for chronic obstructive pulmonary disease developed by Astra, and an ulcerative colitis therapy by Takeda Pharmaceutical Co.
+Other top-of-the-line therapies from multinationals were a diabetes drug from Novo Nordisk S/A, medicine for chronic obstructive pulmonary disease developed by Astra, and an ulcerative colitis therapy by Takeda Pharmaceutical Co.

 The latest inclusions feature popular immune cancer therapies known as PD-1 inhibitors, cancer treatments that use the body's immune system to fight tumours - a priority for Beijing given that China has around four million new cancer patients annually.
-Such treatments included those developed by Chinese companies BeiGene, Jiangsu Hengrui Medicine and Shanghai Junshi Biosciences.
+Such treatments included those developed by Chinese companies BeiGene, Jiangsu Hengrui Medicine Co and Shanghai Junshi Biosciences Co.

 The list also highlights treatments for Covid-19, such as antivirals ribavirin and arbidol, although China has largely contained flareups after the outbreak a year ago in Wuhan was brought under control.